KevinHekert/HomeAssistantAddOns/minecraftserver/README.md

 This add-on is designed for **simplicity**, **performance**, and **zero-maintenance hosting** for families, kids, or LAN-based multiplayer.

+**Important** EULA setting must be set to true in order to start server.

 ---

 ## ✨ Features